Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Methods

 \section{Methods}

-In this section, we first introduce the concept of variable screening and motivate the use of HOLP over SIS for this purpose.
-Then, we present conventional random projections before proposing our own random projection tailored to dimension reduction for linear regression and giving a theoretical bound on the performance gain in expected prediction error.
-Finally, we discuss how to combine these two concepts and propose our own algorithm.
+In this section, we first introduce the concept of variable screening in Section~\ref{sec:method:Scr} and motivate the use of HOLP over SIS for this purpose.
+In Section~\ref{sec:method:RP}, we present conventional random projections before proposing our random projection tailored to dimension reduction for linear regression and giving a theoretical bound on the performance gain in expected prediction error.
+Finally, we discuss how to combine these two concepts in Section~\ref{sec:method:ScrRp} and propose our own algorithm in Section~\ref{sec:method:SPAR}.

 The following notation is used throughout the rest of this paper.
 For any integer $n\in\mathbb{N}$, $[n]$ denotes the set $\{1,\dots,n\}$, $I_n\in\mathbb{R}^{n\times n}$ is the $n$-dimensional identity matrix and $1_n\in\mathbb{R}^n$ is an $n$-dimensional vector of ones.
 From model \eqref{eqn:datastr}, we let $X\in\mathbb{R}^{n\times p}$ be the matrix of centered predictors with rows $\{x_i-\bar x: i\in[n]\}$ and $y=(y_1-\bar y,\dots,y_n-\bar y)'\in\mathbb{R}^n$ the centered response vector, where $\bar x = \frac{1}{n}\sum_{i=1}^nx_i \in\mathbb{R}^p,\bar y = \frac{1}{n}\sum_{i=1}^ny_i \in\mathbb{R}$.
 Furthermore, $X_{.j}=(X_{1j},\dots,X_{nj})'\in\mathbb{R}^n$ denotes $j$-th columns of $X$.